-- Since 2008, the federal government has made several changes to the rules for government-backed insured mortgages that have reduced amortization periods and increased the minimum down payment required for home buyers.
+- Since 2008, the federal government has made several changes to the rules for government-backed insured mortgages that have included reducing amortization periods and increasing the minimum down payment required for home buyers.

 - In 2012, the banks’ regulator also introduced a new guideline that sets out requirements for prudent mortgage lending and the amount that banks can lend through a home equity line of credit.

 - These changes may reduce the number of people qualifying for insured mortgages in Canada.

 The government has changed mortgage requirements several times over the last few years which affects how borrowers qualify for government-backed insured mortgages.
 Banks in Canada continue to offer very competitive mortgage products and services to millions of Canadians.